-The newly-independent African republic of Djibouti was officially admitted as a full member of the Arab League in Cairo on Sunday (4 September).
+Background: The newly-independent African republic of Djibouti was officially admitted as a full member of the Arab League in Cairo on Sunday (4 September).
 Djibouti, the former French territory of the Afars and the Issas, became the league's 22nd member.

 Djibouti is also threatened with intervention from Ethiopia and Somalia -- Somalia claims Djibouti as part of "Greater Somalia" while 70 percent of Ethiopia's trade passes through Djibouti.